Feres, Evros

 Feres (Φέρες) is a town and a former municipality in the Evros regional unit, East Macedonia and Thrace, Greece.
-Since the 2011 local government reform it is part of the municipality Alexandroupoli, of which it is a municipal unit.
+Since the 2011 local government reform it is part of the municipality Alexandroupolis, of which it is a municipal unit.
 The municipal unit has an area of 411.160 km2.
-Population 8,551 (2011).
-Feres is linked with the GR-2 or the Egnatia Odos (Alexandroupoli - Kavala - Thessaloniki - Kozani - Igoumenitsa) and the GR-51 (Alexandroupoli - Orestiada - Ormenio.
-The Evros river along with Turkey is to the east and also includes the entire delta to the south.
+Population 6,500 (2021).
+Feres is linked with the EO2 road, the A2 motorway towards Thessaloniki and Igoumenitsa, and the EO51 road towards Alexandroupolis and Ormenio.
+The Evros river forms the border with Turkey to the east.